• view out of cockpit

 Your membership will show as “Pending” until payment is received, and the committee has an opportunity to approve your membership.

-You must be a current member of the GFA and an affiliated club to fly gliders in Australia
+You must be a current member of the GA and an affiliated club to fly gliders in Australia

 Membership